Drag racer slams into spectators in Texas; 2 children killed

-KERRVILLE, Texas (AP) — A driver lost control during a Texas drag racing event and slammed into a crowd of spectators, killing two children and injuring eight other people Saturday, authorities said.
+KERRVILLE, Texas (AP) — A driver lost control during a Texas drag racing event on an airport runway and slammed into a crowd of spectators, killing two children and injuring eight other people Saturday, authorities said.

 A 6-year-old boy and an 8-year-old boy were killed in the crash Saturday afternoon at an event called “Airport Race Wars 2” at the Kerrville-Kerr County Airport, police said in a news release.
-The organized event involved drivers speeding down a runway as they competed for cash.
+The organized event was attended by thousands and involved drivers speeding down a runway as they competed for cash.

 The driver “lost control and left the runway, crashing into parked vehicles and striking spectators who were observing the races,” Kerville police said.